discordx-ts/discordx/README.md

 We can now declare methods that will be executed whenever a Discord event is triggered.
 Our methods must be decorated with the `@On(event: string)` or `@Once(event: string)` decorator.
-When the event is triggered, the method is called and we receive values (in arguments) related to the event.
+When the event is triggered, the method is called and we receive the values (in arguments) related to the event.
 Here, we receive the message instance (details below) :

 ```typescript